 DUE TO INCREASED DEMAND ON THE SURGERY AND THE LOCAL PHARMACIES PLEASE ALLOW 5 WORKING DAYS FOR NORMAL REPEAT MEDICATIONS TO BE READY AT THE PHARMACY TO COLLECT

-Requests can also be made by online, in writing, by fax, or in person.
+Requests where possible must be made online.
 Letters for repeat requests should enclose a stamped addressed envelope for return.
 Please remember it is your responsibility to ensure you order your repeat medication on time, always allow extra time for weekends and public holidays, and also in the event of postal and/or technical problems.

 Except in exceptional circumstances requests will not be accepted by telephone.

 When you are discharged from hospital you should normally receive five days supply of medication.

 On receipt of your medication requirements, which will be issued to you by the hospital, please bring this to the surgery or post via S.A.E. before your supply of medication has run out.

 Hospital requests for change of medication will be checked by the GP first, and if necessary your Doctor will issue you with a Prescription.
 The Practice will endeavour to issue you with your prescription on that day, but it cannot be issued until your medical details are checked by the Doctor, your prescription should normally be ready by 4pm on that day, or you may be advised to attend the next day.

 Please note that prescriptions advised by private consultants will be treated as routine and will not be dealt with urgently.